-I was born in Spain in 1983.
-Since I was very young I was attracted by exploration and natural history and I grew passionate about the flora and fauna of the Pyrenean mountains, deserts and Mediterranean areas near my hometown: Huesca.
+I was born in Huesca (Spain) in 1983.
+Since I was young I was attracted by exploration and natural history and I grew passionate about the flora and fauna of the Pyrenean mountains, deserts and Mediterranean areas near my hometown.
 During my childhood, my passion for nature grew enrolled in the Boy Scouts, working as a farmer, and inspired by the documentaries of National Geographic and great naturalists like Félix Rodríguez de la Fuente and David Attenborough.

 In 2003 I moved to Madrid where I graduated in biology at Universidad Complutense de Madrid (2008), focusing my studies on biodiversity (Botany and Zoology) and completing my studies with a year focused on island biology at Universidad de La Laguna (Canary Islands, Spain) and a Master Degree on Biological conservation (2009).
 However, my passion was mainly boosted outside of the Faculty, around field trips, botanical and ornithological excursions, volunteering in many National Parks, and influenced by great science popularizers (Stephen Jay Gould, Jared Diamond, Lynn Margulis, Jane Goodall, Richard Leakey), great teachers (Margarita Costa, Aurelio Martín) and great biological friends at the university: Isaac Mallol, Miguel Brún, Yulán Úbeda, Ricardo Cano and Javier Gómez, among many others!